The coronavirus pandemic has put hygiene on center stage. Many of us have a new awareness of the need to keep fresh produce clean and safe.

-Soap and water seems intuitively to be the right way to go.
+For example, should we wash fruit and vegetables with soap to get rid of the coronavirus and other germs?
 After all, if that’s good for cleaning our bodies, shouldn’t it also be good for food?

-Actually, no. Soap is not safe on food.
+Actually, no. Soap is not safe to use on food.
 Don’t use it to wash apples, broccoli, tomatoes or any other fruits and vegetables.

 Here’s why — and how to avoid making that and other well-intentioned mistakes when washing produce.